Full washing-up liquid test results

 Our washing-up liquid tests separate the best washing-up liquids from the products you should leave on the shelf.
 The three Best Buy washing-up liquids revealed by our latest tests are outstanding at removing fatty foods and baked-on grease, meaning they will help you get through the dishes faster.

-We’ve tested washing-up liquids from big brands Fairy Liquid and Ecover, plus supermarket products from Tesco, Sainsbury's, Morrisons and more.
+We’ve tested washing-up liquids from big brands Fairy Liquid and Ecover, plus supermarket products from Tesco, Waitrose, Morrisons and more.
 Thanks to our tough tests, we've discovered which washing-up liquids make short work of even the grimiest pots and pans.
 So you can use our results to help you cut down on elbow grease.

 The table below is currently locked.
 Once you're logged in, it reveals full scores and ratings for all the washing-up liquids we've tested, from best to worst.
 The best washing-up liquids can wash two-and-a-half times the number of dirty plates as the worst (per 100ml).
-Our tests also uncovered also one washing-up liquid that cleaned dishes so poorly we’ve made it a Don't Buy and recommended you avoid it.
+Our tests also uncovered four washing-up liquids that cleaned dishes so poorly we’ve made them Don't Buys and recommended you avoid them.

 The most expensive washing-up liquids aren’t always the best, so we’ve calculated the cost per 100ml so you can easily compare prices.